 1099-MISC

-The primary purpose of IRS Form 1099-MISC is to report income from miscellaneous sources, such as prizes, awards, rents, insurance proceeds, and many other types of income payments.
+The primary purpose of IRS Form 1099-MISC is to report income from miscellaneous sources, such as prizes, awards, rents, insurance proceeds, and many other income payments.

 You may be issued a Form 1099-MISC from crypto exchanges for various taxable cryptocurrency transactions, NFT transactions, and other changes in the value of digital assets.
 Examples include: